UBC-STAT/stat-201/docs/syllabus-page.md

 ### When and where?

 - Lectures and Tutorials are on Monday and Wednesday from 4:00pm to 5:20pm
+    - Because of holidays during the term its hard to have consistancey for lectures and tutorial days.
+Please refere the canvas course page see the lecture day and the tutorial day for each week.
 - Location: CHEM B250

 ### Teaching Team